jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-scontrol.md

 * **MAINT** - this is optional.
 The node's state will include MAINT in addition to other possible states (IDLE, DRAIN, DOWN).
 The downtime won't be counted by SLURM in stats about cluster uptime.
 But perhaps more importantly for us: "This reservation is permitted to use resources that are already in another reservation."
 Although there is also **OVERLAP**
 * **IGNORE_JOBS** - Ignore currently running jobs when creating the reservation.
 Otherwise you will be prevented from creating the reservation.
 * **NO_HOLD_JOBS_AFTER** - without it pending jobs requesting a reservation will be changed to "held" if a reservation ends.
 Held jobs require manual intervention.
 There are user and system administration holds -- don't know which is used in the case of not using this flag.
+* **MAGNETIC** - Allows jobs to be considered for this reservation even if they didn't request it.
+(Would this allow jobs sent to a partition which has a reservation on it to run if the user forgot or didn't know to include a reservation directive?)
 * **FLEX** - Permit jobs requesting the reservation to begin prior to the reservation's start time, end after the reservation's end time, and use any resources inside and/or outside of the reservation regardless of any constraints possibly set in the reservation.
 A typical use case is to prevent jobs not explicitly requesting the reservation from using those reserved resources rather than forcing jobs requesting the reservation to use those resources in the time frame reserved.
 Another use case could be to always have a particular number of nodes with a specific feature reserved for a specific account so users in this account may use this nodes plus possibly other nodes without this feature.